 Don’t want to spend on it?
 Then make almond meal at home.
 It’ll add more of a nutty bite to the cake and that's a good thing!

 Sugar: Instead of raw sugar, brown sugar, coconut sugar, cane sugar, or even regular white sugar is fine.
-Keep in mind, the cake’s color will change based on the sugar.
+Keep in mind, that the cake’s color will change based on the sugar.

 How to make vegan upside-down persimmon cake?